curiosusJR/curiosusJR.github.io/source/_posts/00-TODO-LIST.md

  - [ ] Build 10000 trees in one week and check it.
  - [ ] RevBayes (or Beast) can deal with continuous traits and mrbayes cannot.
 Try to build trees in a bayes way.
 - [ ] Searching relevant literature.
-- [ ] Tree-like phylogenetic relationship is or is not a best resolution of evolution?
-And why?
-Find more articles!
-Think about which shape of phylogenetic visualization I should use.
+- [ ] Bayesian phylogenetic trees based on continuous traits does not convergence, run more!

 # Things I need to do soon